 Keep your level of fitness with anything that puts a smile on your face and makes you sweat.

 Whatever it is that makes you happy but keep your body as strong as it was during the holiday.
 Plus working out makes you happy as well – even if it is not kiteboarding!
+Also check my post on Surf Workouts for which you don’t need any equipment and can do anywhere.

 - You miss the heat and like Yoga?
 How about trying Bikram Yoga?